 Dental bridges are often a good solution for replacing missing teeth, but will not provide the strength and functional support of dental implants.
 Dental bridges cannot prevent bone loss in the jaw, which may require refitting or adjusting your bridge as time progresses.
 However, for patients who lack the jawbone density to accommodate a dental implant, bridges are often a better solution.
 Dr. Barton will discuss the benefits and limitations of dental bridges with you during your consultation.

-Please contact us today to schedule your initial consultation with Dr. Thomas Barton, serving patients in Kansas City and Gladstone, Missouri.
+Please contact us today to schedule your initial consultation with Dr. Thomas Barton, serving patients in Kansas City, Missouri.